headshed-dev/headshed-dev.github.io/src/pages/uploadz/second-brain-getting-started.md

 # Logseq

-[Logseq](https://logseq.com/) is a local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base.
+[Logseq](https://logseq.com/) is a local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base and an excellent way to build a second brain.

 Getting started with this is as simple as running the application and creating journal entries daily.
 You will quiclky build a knowledge base of your own that is searchable, linkable, taggable, etc.